 Time for me to do something a little bit different so I decided to do Croissants.
 I made them twice in one week so I know they are not very hard to do just different.
 The second batch has chocolate and almond pieces rolled up in them.
 The Croissants got me the best complement that I have ever had for anything that I have baked.
 Someone told me that the Croissants were the best thing they had ever eaten in their life.
 I had to ask again to make sure I heard it right.
 Here is the formula.

 The preferment is 100% hydration and is made in two builds.
 This is mixed in with the whole milk that is warm but not hot.
 The following is added to this to make the dough salt 10 grams, soft butter 57 grams, and sugar 14 grams.
-This is all mixed together into a well developed dough.
+This is all mixed together with the 475 grams of AP flour into a well developed dough.
 Then it is placed in a rectangular container and placed into the fridge.

 The 200 grams of unsalted butter is let sit on the counter until it is soften up a bit.
 What I do with that is form a solid piece of butter that is 5" by 5" by 1/2".
 I did this by putting the butter between some wax paper and using a rolling pin to form the piece of butter.
 This is placed into the fridge and I let it harden.